 This breed will need very careful training to distinguish a threat from a friend or neighbor.
 Otherwise, they will unleash their booming bark at any unfamiliar person or sight.

 If you have the experience to tame a more difficult breed, and want a large black dog, the Cane Corso may be one to consider.
-Just bear in mind that it is not the kind of dog to take out to the dog park.
+Just bear in mind that it is not the kind of dog to take out to the dog park and they are very expensive.

 13. Scottish Terrier